isaac-mason/packcat/docs/README.template.md

 > npm install packcat
 ```

+> 🚧 packcat is undergoing heavy development ahead of a v1 release. if you want to try it out early, go ahead! but prepare for breaking changes :)

 # packcat

 packcat is a small library for serializing and deserializing objects to and from ArrayBuffers.